ml-opensource/API-manifesto/README.md

 ## Client to server

 Since you never know what network the client is on, if they are in a metro or 100mBit wifi.
-Response time can very a lot for several reason.
+Response time can vary a lot for several reason.
 Therefore set timeouts to:

 <details>